Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1: Introduction

 Malin~1, one of the most iconic gLSBGs due to its immense size and faintness, was discovered serendipitously by \citet{Bothun1987}.
 This particular gLSBG has a bar structure and shows a LINER nucleus \citep{Barth2007}.
-The evidence indicates that the bar resulted from several star formation events along with the discovery of compact sources, pointing to a possible double nucleus system \citep{Johnston2024}.
-At its core ($<$$10$ kpc), there is an ordinary High Surface Brightness Galaxy (HSBG), while the periphery displays a LSB disk \citep{Barth2007}.
-The final component features the most extensive known stellar disc and features with extraordinary detail, collecting data many hours in the $r$ and $g$ band, reaching a surface brightness of approximately 28.0 $B$ mag arcsec$^{-2}$ \citep{Galaz2015, Boissier2016}, and possesses an optical diameter near 240 kpc \citep{Moore2006}. \citet{Ogle2016, Ogle2019} report the discovery of a large sample of the most optically luminous, biggest, and massive spiral galaxies in the universe, called super spirals, which could be analogous to Malin~1; however, Malin~1 is still the largest stellar disk known \citep{Ogle2016, Ogle2019} but with a much lower star formation rate $\sim 1.2 M_{\odot} yr^{-1}$ \citep{Lelli2010, Junais2024MUSEAttenuation}.
-The galaxy also possesses a large HI gas reservoir with a mass $4-7 \times 10^{10} M_{\odot}$ \citep{Pickering1997, Lelli2010}.
-It also has a high specific angular momentum \citep{DiTeodoro2023, Boissier2016, Salinas2021TheGalaxies}, and an extended flat rotation curve \citep{Lelli2010, Pickering1997}, all of which suggest the presence of a vast dark mater halo \citep{Mo2010}.
+Evidence indicates that the bar resulted from several star formation events, and along with the discovery of compact sources, the same evidence points to a possible double nucleus system \citep{Johnston2024}. \citet{Ogle2016, Ogle2019} reported the discovery of a large sample of the most optically luminous, largest, and most massive spiral galaxies in the Universe, called super spirals, that could be analogous to Malin~1; however, Malin~1 is still the largest stellar disc known \citep{Ogle2016, Ogle2019}, but it has a much lower star formation rate of $\sim 1.2\,M_{\odot}\,\mathrm{yr}^{-1}$ \cRB{than those observed in typical super spirals} \citep{Lelli2010, Junais2024MUSEAttenuation}.

-Malin~1 also presents HII regions, a radial decrease in the star formation rate's surface density, reduced metal content, and flattening in the outer disk \citep{Junais2024MUSEAttenuation}.
-These characteristics provide clues about the development of the disc, with the most likely scenario involving the accretion of a preenriched gas from a previous merger \citep{Junais2024MUSEAttenuation, Zhu2018}.
+Malin~1 also presents HII regions, a radial decrease in the surface density of the star formation rate, reduced metal content, and flattening in the outer disc \citep{Junais2024MUSEAttenuation}.
+These characteristics provide clues about the development of the disc, with the most likely scenario involving the accretion of pre-enriched gas from a previous merger \citep{Junais2024MUSEAttenuation, Zhu2018}.
 Furthermore, the galaxy is characterised by a low dust content and a minimal presence of molecular gas \citep{Gerritsen1999, Galaz2022, Junais2024MUSEAttenuation, Galaz2024}.